Richard J. Schonberger

 "Lurking Issues in Cost Management," Journal of Cost Management, Summer, 1991, p.
 3.

-Richard Schonberger is director of two major research/benchmarking endeavors:
+Richard Schonberger is director of two sizeable research/benchmarking endeavors:

 2. The evolution toward World Class by Principles (WCP).
 A WCP international benchmarking research project began in 1995-1996 with 130+ companies, business units, or plants in various countries scoring themselves—zero to five points—on 16 customer-focused, employee-driven, data-based principles.
 See a brief synopsis in his article in Industry Week magazine.
 "His (Schonberger's) research reveals the true predictors of future success in 16 customer focused principles validated and tested by more than 100 pioneering manufacturers in nine countries."